At Pi Wars, we take the safeguarding of everybody very seriously, whether competitor, spectator or volunteer.

 We are incredibly grateful to the army of volunteers that help us with course construction before the event and also with marshalling and judging at the event.

-In order to be a volunteer at the event we request that you complete the Raspberry Pi Foundation’s short Safeguarding e-learning module.
+In order to be a volunteer at the in-person event we request that you complete the Raspberry Pi Foundation’s short Safeguarding e-learning module.
 This will ensure that you are aware of safeguarding procedures and best practice.
 It takes about 30 minutes to complete.
 If, however, you have completed a similar, or more advanced, safeguarding course (for example, if you are a teacher) then you won’t need to do this.

 Code of Behaviour